Vatican, in promoting values-based movies, states that young people can learn

 Danielle Steel, best-selling author with

-growing up.
+up.
 "I wanted to be a nun when I was young.
+Religion is

-Religion is what keeps me going.
-I would be utterly lost without
+what keeps me going.
+I would be utterly lost without it.
+I was

-it.
-I was brought up a rabid Catholic, and there have been times I
+brought up a rabid Catholic, and there have been times I went to Mass

-went to Mass twice a day just to hang on.
-It's a very present
+twice a day just to hang on.
+It's a very present support system for

 Padre Marcelo Rossi is the most popular